tspindler-cms/tetet-vwv/README.txt

 EC-121 Warning Star, an AWACS plane of the Vietnam War CH-46D Sea Knight, a dual rotor transport helicopter Various ground assets, for base building mainly
+USS Oklahoma City (CLG-5), a Cleveland light cruiser class conversion to a guided missile cruiser Tango and Charlie boats, landing crafts modified for riverine usage

 This is my first attempt at modding for DCS, so take the results with a grain of salt.